raghadhav/SCT_CodingChallenge/README.md

 ### Resources

-These are some reasources to help you out with you chanllenge:
+These are some resources to help you out with you chanllenge:

 1. Using HTML tags: https://www.w3schools.com/html/html_images.asp
 2. Using arrays in JavaScript: https://www.freecodecamp.org/news/how-to-loop-through-an-array-in-javascript-js-iterate-tutorial/